Best mountain bike pedals - the best options from XC to Enduro

 £89

 The Loam Pedals are PNW Components' first go at the flat-pedal concept.
-PNW Forged and CNC’d the 6061 aluminium and have not only made a beautiful job of it, they definitely feel substantial and shrug off pedal strikes with ease.
-The pedal body has a convex shape with a concave pin layout, meaning that the 22 replaceable pins are taller on the front and rear than they are around the middle.
+PNW Forged and CNC’d the 6061 aluminium and have not only made a beautiful job of it, they feel substantial and shrug off pedal strikes with ease.
+The pedal body has a convex shape with a concave pin layout, meaning the 22 replaceable pins are taller on the front and rear than the middle.
 It might not be to everyone's taste but regardless of the shoes their stiffness and grip have been consistent and plentiful thanks to those strong and lengthy pins.

 DMR V11